MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus.md

 - Semi-Annual Channel (Targeted): Provide pilot users the opportunity to test the next Semi-Annual Channel.
 Releases every six months in March and September, four months ahead of the Semi-Annual Channel.

-Which users get which update channel depends on several factors, including how many line-of-business applications, add-ins, or macros that you need to test.
+Which users should get which update channel depends on several factors, including how many line-of-business applications, add-ins, or macros that you need to test.
 To help you make this decision, see [Overview of update channels for Office 365 ProPlus](overview-of-update-channels-for-office-365-proplus.md).

-To ensure you can test new updates to Office before deploying them to your entire organization, we recommend creating two deployment rings:
+To ensure you can test new updates to Office before deploying them to your entire organization, we recommend deploying two update channels to two different deployment rings:

 - Pilot deployment ring: A small group of representative users who can pilot new features of Office.
 This ring will use Semi-Annual (Targeted) channel.
 The users should include people from different areas of the organization and their devices should include all your critical line-of-business applications, add-ins, and macros.
 This ring will receive feature updates four months ahead of the rest of your organization.

-- Broad deployment ring: The remaining users in your organization will be part of the broad deployment ring and will use the Semi-Annual Channel.
+- Broad deployment ring: The remaining users in your organization, who will receive feature updates every six months as part of the Semi-Annual Channel.

 With this approach, you can test new Office features in your environment, particularly with your hardware and device drivers.